vivekkw/bgse-thesis-mimic/README.md

-# bgse-thesis-mimic
-Master Thesis on ICU data from the MIMIC-III Dataset
+# Master Thesis on ICU data from the MIMIC-III Dataset
+By I Vivek Kai-wen and Kevan Amini

+This project makes use of ICU data from the MIMIC-III Dataset to build 2 models.

+First, we built an end-of-day mortality prediction model for ICU patients.
+Mortality is notoriously difficult to predict for ICU patients due to the unstable health situation that they are in.
+Nonetheless, using some engineered features such as comorbidities and severity scores, we achieved high levels of precision and sensitivity.

+Next, we built an agent-based model that enables better planning of resources by the hospital management.
+This complex agent-based model was built on many smaller submodels, including a model to generate new patients with realistic health data and the previous mortality prediction model.

+The slides used for the presentation of our findings is entitled `MA_Final_Presentation_V01.pptx.pdf`.

-Following these steps, provided that the required access rights are given, you should be able to reproduce our results:
+Following these steps, provided that the required access rights are given, you will be able to reproduce our results:

 1) Run `Query_from_Cloud.R` file